oletizi/avi-docs/src/site/docs/architectural-overview/infrastructure/index.md

 * **IP Address Allocation:** Vantage requires IP addresses for a SE to communicate on any desired network.
 By default, a SE requires one IP address for the management network to communicate with the Controller, and a separate IP address for each data network used by its virtual services or pool servers.
 If the management network and data network are the same, then the SE will still require two IP addresses.
 You can allocate IP addresses on either a per-SE basis or via the Networks tab.
 * **Network versus Service Engine:** Many network related settings may be configured within both the Network tab and the Service Engine Edit popup.
 Configurations made within the Network tab will be applied to any new SE created via write access mode.
 Changes made via the Service Engine Edit popup will only be applied to the specific SE modified.

-Select Infrastructure > Networks to open the Networks tab.
+Select Infrastructure &gt; Networks to open the Networks tab.

 The table on this tab provides the following information for each network: